 - Hand or Stand Mixers – Mixers create heavy dense mashed potatoes.
-However, they can turn your potatoes to glue VERY quickly.
+However, they can turn your potatoes to glue VERY quickly and I don’t recommend them.
 Use mixers with extreme caution.

 - Blenders and Food Processors – I recommend avoiding these tools altogether.
-They are just begging for a gummy mashed potato disaster!
+They will create a gummy mashed potato disaster!

-Added too much salt?
-No worries!
 To counteract saltiness, add something with an acidic flavor.
 Sour cream and plain Greek yogurt are good options for mashed potatoes.
-Lemon juice will also do the trick!
+A little lemon juice will also do the trick!

 Option 1 – Put the runny potatoes in a large pan over low to medium/low heat.
 Do not cover.
 The heat will evaporate some of the excess moisture and thicken the potatoes.
 Stir the potatoes occasionally to keep them from sticking to the bottom of the pan.

 Option 2 – Thicken runny potatoes by stirring in cornstarch or flour.
 Start with a half tablespoon and add more as needed.